danli2002/Auto-Attendance/README.md

 ## Features
 This script allows users to easily submit their attendance, and it directly submits to the google form so it should work even if Powerschool Learning is down.
 A response is returned to the user to confirm a successful run.

+Simply edit the included config.txt with your credentials, save it, and you're good to go.

 ## Contributors
 stezhd\
 dchen327